-Sales Returns and Allowances-The Company maintains a provision for potential returns of defective or damaged products, products shipped in error and invoice adjustments.
+Sales Returns and Allowances-The Company maintains a provision for potential returns of defective or damaged products, and invoice adjustments.
 The Company adjusts the provision using the expected value method based on historical experience.
 Increases to the provision result in a reduction of revenue, and the provision is included in accrued liabilities.

-Allowance for Doubtful Accounts Receivable-The Company evaluates the collectability of accounts receivable to determine the appropriate reserve for doubtful accounts.
-In determining the amount of the reserve, the Company considers aging of account balances, customer-specific information and other relevant factors.
-An increase to the allowance for doubtful accounts results in a corresponding increase in selling, general and administrative expenses.
+Allowance for Credit Losses on Accounts Receivable-The Company evaluates the expected credit losses of accounts receivable, considering historical credit losses, current customer-specific information and other relevant factors when determining the allowance.
+An increase to the allowance for credit losses results in a corresponding increase in selling, general and administrative expenses.
 The Company charges off uncollectible receivables against the allowance when all attempts to collect the receivable have failed.
 The Company's history of write-offs has not been significant.

 Inventories-Inventories are stated at the lower of cost or net realizable value based on the first-in, first-out cost method and consist of raw materials, work in process and finished goods.
 The Company's industry is characterized by rapid product development and frequent new product introductions.
-Inventory reserves for excess, obsolete and expired products are impacted by uncertain timing of regulatory approvals, variability in product launch strategies and variation in product use.
+Uncertain timing of product approvals, variability in product launch strategies and variation in product use all impact inventory reserves for excess, obsolete and expired products.
 An increase to inventory reserves results in a corresponding increase in cost of revenue.
 Inventories are written off against the reserve when they are physically disposed.